 For $\alpha \geq 2$ and the simple random walk, the data are consistent with $\theta = 1/2$ and a logarithmic correction, $\langle{L_{n}}\rangle \sim \sqrt{n}\mku(a+b\log{n})$.
 The stability analysis shows that the elevated exponent $\theta \simeq 0.54$ found in Model~I is an artifact of the $\log{n}$ term being absorbed into the power law.
 The weighted NLS analysis of Section~\ref{sec:anova} confirms this interpretation: although the ANOVA formally rejects $\delta=0$ ($\theta=1/2$), the estimated $\hat{\delta} \approx 0.03$ is precisely the finite-size bias expected from the logarithmically slow convergence.
 The coefficients $a$ and $b$ found here differ significantly from those obtained for random walks with continuous finite-variance distributions of increments ($a \approx b \approx 0.36$) \cite{lisjpa,hartmann,lispre}, reflecting the enhanced role of the logarithmic correction in the discrete setting, where it is rigorously established \cite{angel}.

-The presence of the logarithmic correction in our discrete walks, with coefficients substantially larger than those found in the continuous case, suggests that the $\log{n}$ correction appears to be intrinsic to the scaling, becoming more prominent when the distribution of increments is itself discrete.
-The unexpected appearance of this logarithmic correction in previous numerical studies of continuous walks is most likely an artifact of the intrinsic discreteness of floating-point representations in the simulations.
-The study of the LIS of random walks with uniformly distributed increments $\pm 1, \dots, \pm k$, $k>1$ fixed, could shed further light on this point, since one would then observe how the coefficients $a$ and $b$ evolve with $k$ as the distribution interpolates between the discrete ($k=1$, the simple random walk) and continuous ($k \to \infty$) regimes; the data at both endpoints are already available.
+The presence of the logarithmic correction in our discrete walks, with coefficients substantially larger than those found in the continuous case, suggests that the $\log{n}$ correction is intrinsic to the scaling, becoming more prominent when the distribution of increments is itself discrete.
+The unexpected appearance of this logarithmic correction in previous numerical studies of continuous walks may be influenced by the intrinsic discreteness of floating-point representations in the simulations (double-precision floating-point arithmetic imposes an effective lattice spacing of order $10^{-16}$, which could in principle allow plateau-like effects to emerge at very large~$n$).
+The study of the LIS of random walks with uniformly distributed increments $\pm 1, \dots, \pm k$, $k>1$ fixed, could shed further light on this point, since one would then observe how the coefficients $a$ and $b$ evolve with $k$ as the distribution interpolates between the discrete (small $k$) and continuous ($k \to \infty$) regimes; the data at both endpoints are already available.